bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - an open source web based ticketing system, where ticketing refers to help desk, not to concerts
 - forked from OTRS in 2019 by Rother OSS
 - supports ITSM, that is IT Service Management

+## What is PSGI ?

+Interface for running Perl based application in many environments.

 ## Meet the Team